nadiella/HotelSatset/README.md

-# HotelSatset-Sistem Informasi Pengelolaan Kamar Hotel
+# HotelSatset - Hotel Room Management System

-Aplikasi ini dirancang untuk membantu pengelolaan kamar hotel, status kamar, dan pemesanan pelanggan secara efisien dengan fitur real-time dan antarmuka user-friendly.
+This website is designed to efficiently manage hotel rooms, room status, and customer bookings with real-time features and a user-friendly interface.
+It is developed using Java for the backend and JSP for the frontend.

-## Fitur Utama
+## Main Features

-### Informasi Kamar
+### Room Information
-- Mengelola data kamar (Nomor Kamar, Harga per Malam).
+- Manage room data (Room Number, Price per Night).
-- Memastikan informasi kamar selalu terupdate.
+- Ensure room information is always up to date.

-### Status Kamar
+### Room Status
-- Menampilkan ketersediaan kamar secara real-time (Tersedia/Terisi).
+- Display real-time room availability (Available/Occupied).
-- Mengurangi risiko double booking.
+- Reduce the risk of double booking.

-### Booking Pelanggan
+### Customer Booking
-- Mencatat pemesanan (Nama Pelanggan, Tanggal Check-in/Check-out, Total Harga, Status Pemesanan).
+- Record bookings (Customer Name, Check-in/Check-out Date, Total Price, Booking Status).
-- Memastikan proses pemesanan lebih cepat dan akurat.
+- Ensure a faster and more accurate booking process.

-### Tabel Booking
+### Booking Table
-- Menampilkan data pemesanan dalam format tabel yang terorganisir.
+- Display booking data in an organized table format.
-- Mempermudah admin dalam memantau pemesanan.
+- Help administrators monitor and manage reservations efficiently.

-## Tujuan Pengembangan
+## Development Goals
-- Digitalisasi pengelolaan kamar dan pemesanan.
+- Digitize room and booking management.
-- Meningkatkan efisiensi operasional hotel.
+- Improve hotel operational efficiency.
-- Memastikan proses pemesanan yang cepat dan transparan.
+- Ensure a fast and transparent booking process.
-- Meningkatkan kepercayaan pelanggan terhadap layanan hotel.
+- Increase customer trust in hotel services.

-## Keunggulan Aplikasi
+## Application Advantages
-- **Real-time**: Informasi kamar selalu diperbarui otomatis.
+- **Real-time**: Room information is automatically updated.
-- **Efisien**: Mengurangi kesalahan dalam pengelolaan data.
+- **Efficient**: Reduces errors in room and booking management.
-- **Fleksibel**: Dapat diakses kapan saja oleh admin hotel.
+- **Flexible**: Accessible anytime by hotel administrators.
-- **User-friendly**: Antarmuka yang mudah digunakan.
+- **User-friendly**: Simple and easy-to-use interface.

 ## Author
 - Nadiella Fitantriani Putri